 The greatest benefits of Roth IRAs may be in transferring wealth to heirs.
-A Roth IRA is not subject to RMDs during the owner's lifetime, contributions are allowable at any age (even beyond age 70/2), and may provide far more to a beneficiary than other plans.
+A Roth IRA is not subject to RMDs during the owner's lifetime, contributions are allowable at any age, and may provide far more to a beneficiary than other plans.
 Assets in the account for five tax years can pass to heirs without current income tax.
 Non-spousal beneficiaries of a Roth IRA have to take minimum distributions (which are tax-free) but can stretch them out over a lifetime.
 In the meantime, the Roth continues to enjoy tax-free growth.